ipvsix/draft-sidspace-experiment/draft-ek-srv6ops-sidspace-experiment.md

 The recommendation of this specification is for SRv6 domains to allocate SIDs from prefixes that are concatenations of the SRv6 SID prefix (5f00::/16) and an applicable ASN.
 Assuming 32-bit ASNs, this yields a /48 per ASN in use within an SRv6 domain, i.e. 5f00:as.hi16:as.lo16::/48.

+## Generation of ASN derived SRv6 prefix SID

+Each unique ASN generates a prefix from the IANA allocation by converting mutually agreed upon ASNs to hexidecimal, and inserting this hex into a /48 prefix.

-## SRv6 SID Documentation Prefixes
+### SRv6 SID Documentation Prefixes

 Using 16-bit and 32-bit ASNs reserved for documentation purposes [IANA-ASNs] yields several SRv6 SID prefixes that might be used for SRv6 documentation purposes.
 These prefixes presently include ASNs in the range of 64496-64511 as defined in [RFC5398]: